za3k/qr-backup/docs/FAQ.md

 - [What other paper backup projects exist?](#what-other-paper-backup-projects-exist)

 # Answers

+## What are the advantages of paper backups?
+- It's easy to think about physical stuff.
+Everyone can understand whether they still have a backup (by looking), whether it's damaged (by looking), and who can access their backup.
+- Paper can't be hacked.
+It's easy to think about who can access a paper backup compared to an online computer.
+Paper backups are a popular option to store GPG keys, SSH keys, crypto wallets, or encrypted messages for this reason.
+- It's fun.
+A lot of people make paper backups for the novelty factor.
+- Paper lasts a long time.
+CDs and flash-based storage (USB drives, SD cards, and many modern hard drives) usually stop working within 10 years.
+Magnetic storage works for a fairly long time unless it is damaged.
+- Paper has no parts that can break.
+It's common for hard drives to break, and for the data inside to become unreadable, even though it's still good.
+- Damage is visible.
+Sometimes a flash drive can be silently corrupted, or a drive's parts will break, but it looks OK.
+You can look at paper and whether it's damaged, and how much damage there is.

 ## How much data does this back up per page?
 qr-backup on default settings (but with compression disabled) backs up about 3KB data/page.
 This is about the same as written text in a small font--maybe not as good.
 Compression improves that to 15KB english text/page for my test data.